thiagoloureiro/EasyMemoryCache/README.md

 InMemory cache will be used instead of Redis

-### Then inject the interface where do you want to use, example:
+### Then inject the interface where do you want to use, for example:
 ```C#
 private readonly ICaching _caching;
 private string UserKeyCache => "UserKey";